 The next step involves sourcing inventory from suppliers and wholesalers.
 Alternatively, you can design your clothing – provided you have the skills and materials to do so.
 Either way, procurement costs help to determine what you can charge.
 You need enough money coming in to partially recover your startup costs and fully cover ongoing expenses.

 Before making sales, you need a way to get paid.
 Ideally, your boutique POS system should offer several payment options so that customers can check out using their preferred methods.
-However, with COVID-19 concerns and the ever-present threat of payment fraud, below are important features to consider before selecting your boutique POS system:
+Below are important features to consider before selecting your boutique POS system:

 At Clover, we’ve helped many small business owners get up and running – with the ability to accept payments quickly and securely.
 To learn more about our suite of payment tools and POS solutions for boutiques, click here.

 At Clover, we can help you design the right payment environment for your new business.
-Whether you need an online payment gateway, full-service POS terminal, or ultra-compact credit card reader, our payment solutions help support the full range of features your boutique needs to start making sales.
+Whether you need a full-service POS terminal or an ultra-compact credit card reader, our payment solutions help support the full range of features your boutique needs to start making sales.

 To learn more about our easy-to-use payment and POS solutions for boutiques, schedule a free consultation today.